 Temperament

 The breed is expected to be calm and attentive.
-Very confident, the breed is obedient to those he knows and suspicious of strangers.
-They have a tendency towards expressing dominance, making it important they have an experienced owner.
+Very confident, the breed is obedient to those it knows and suspicious of strangers.
+They have a tendency towards expressing dominance, making it important that they have an experienced owner.
 If other pets are in the home, they should always be supervised.

 How To Take Care Of A Perro De Presa Canario